tbrockman/browser-extension-for-opentelemetry/README.md

 <img src='./assets/store/popup.png' width='524' alt='An example view of the popup UI'/>

+## Features

+* Automatically instrument your webpages to collect traces, sent to an OpenTelemetry-compatible collector
+* No content-security policy errors!
+Works around typical CSP limitations by making `fetch` requests from the background script instead of the webpage
+* Propagate b3 and w3c trace context to websites of your choosing (matched by regular expressions)

 ## Browser compatibility

 Currently, this extension is only compatible with Chromium-based browsers (Chrome, Edge, etc) which support [manifest v3](https://developer.chrome.com/docs/extensions/develop/migrate/what-is-mv3) and `chrome.scripting.executeScript({ world: 'MAIN' })`.